 Most clinics operate on a 2-week cooling off period whereby it is not recommended that surgery is undertaken within 2 weeks of your initial consultation.

 This is based on the Royal College of Surgeons professional standards for cosmetic surgery –

 I recommend patients have a few consultations at a few different clinics to get a feel for what is right for them.

 It is essential that you feel comfortable at your chosen hair transplant clinic and you meet with your operating surgeon before the day of the procedure.

-You might like to read our article on ‘How to choose a Hair Transplant Surgeon’ which covers some other important points to help you make the right decision.
+You might like to read our article on ‘How to choose the best Hair Transplant Surgeon in London’ which covers some other important points to help you make the right decision.

 Mr. Christopher D’Souza MBBS MSc MRCS